julianeisel/devdocs/docs/asset_system/user_interface/asset_shelf.md

 : The settings for an `AssetShelf` instance such as the enabled asset catalogs and other display options.
 : See `asset_shelf_settings.cc`.

-**`AssetShelfHook`**
+**`AssetShelfType`**
-: Container for all permanent asset shelf data.
-This contains a list of `AssetShelf` instances (as in, the storage of previously active asset shelves) as well as a pointer to the active asset shelf.
-On redraws, the active shelf is queried for availability in the current context, and the pointer updated if necessary.
+: Runtime type information like the identifier and callbacks of the asset shelf.

-These structs are part of SDNA so they can be written to .blend files.
+Except of the runtime-only `AssetShelfType`, these structs are part of SDNA so they can be written to .blend files.

 ## Adding Asset Shelf Support to an Editor